Sin-tija-L/python-100-days-challenge/content/day67.md

 <a href="https://youtu.be/Bj1TkuZEjK0" target="_blank">📹 David video</a>

 **I will say it again for the people in the back. tkinter is horrible.
 I only showed you this so you will have more love and appreciation for what's coming up next.
-Click "mark lesson as complete" and skip ahead to Day 70 if tkinter is not your thing.**
+Click "mark lesson as complete" and skip ahead to Day 70 if tkinter is not your thing.
+Also this may not work in VSCode.
+If it is so, then move to day 70.
+We still have lots of challenges to finish. 💪**

 Most GUI creators have a lovely drag & drop interface that makes life easy. tkinter doesn't, so it can feel awkward, fiddly, and frustrating at times.